Multiflora Rose

 Multiflora rose occurs throughout the U.S., with the exception of the Rocky Mountains, the southeastern Coastal Plain and the deserts of California and Nevada.

 Multiflora rose has a wide tolerance for various soil, moisture, and light conditions.
-It occurs in dense woods, prairies, along stream banks and roadsides and in open fields and pastures.
+It occurs in dense woods, prairies, along stream banks and roadsides and in open fields, pastures, and other areas which have been disturbed.

 Management Options